AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 Simply download this drive and re-upload to your own Google Drive for testing. (i.e. you can only _view_ files in this Drive and comment, but you cannot edit them.)

-**IMPORTANT:** If you choose to test our project this way, please be aware that you may still need to update the path to the 'LAP' directory to reflect its location in your 'MyDrive'.
-Your `pwd` should always be the 'LAP' directory for the codes to work as intended.
+**IMPORTANT:** If you choose to test our project this way, please be aware that you still **need** to update the path to the 'LAP' directory to reflect its location in your 'MyDrive'.
+Your `pwd` should always be the 'LAP' project parent directory for the codes to work as intended.
+(The name for this directory needs not be 'LAP', but has to be at the same level as described in the [Directory Organization](#this-directory-file-organization).)

-Caveats:We reserve the ability to modify this Drive from time to time; particularly to manage storage.
+**Caveats:** We reserve the ability to modify this Drive from time to time; particularly to manage storage.
 We may delete or write over files in this shared Drive without notice and access is only provided for your convenience.
+There may be log files from our experiments and previously run model weights; however those are not necessary for project reproducibility.

 ### Notebooks